aws-samples/vpc-flow-log-filtering-and-ingestion-in-splunk-using-aws-lambda/README.md

 6. Enable Dead-letter queue so that any messages that are not processed from this queue will be forwarded to the dead-letter queue for further inspection.

-## Forward Amazon S3 Event Notifications to Amazon SQS
+## Step 4: Forward Amazon S3 Event Notifications to Amazon SQS

 Now that the SQS queue has been created, we need to configure the VPC Flow log S3 bucket to forward the event notifications for all Object Create events to the queue.